The American Cancer Society’s estimates for esophageal cancer in the United States for 2023 are:

-This disease is 3 to 4 times more common among men than among women.
-The lifetime risk of esophageal cancer in the United States is about 1 in 125 in men and about 1 in 435 in women.
-(See the next section for risk factors that can affect these chances.)
+Esophageal cancer is more common among men than among women.
+The lifetime risk of esophageal cancer in the United States is about 1 in 125 in men and about 1 in 417 in women.
+(See Esophageal Cancer Risk Factors to learn about factors that can affect these chances.)

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Cancer Society.
 Facts & Figures 2023.
 American Cancer Society.
 Atlanta, Ga.
 2023.

 Howlader N, Noone AM, Krapcho M, Miller D, Brest A, Yu M, Ruhl J, Tatalovich Z, Mariotto A, Lewis DR, Chen HS, Feuer EJ, Cronin KA (eds).
 SEER Cancer Statistics Review, 1975-2016, National Cancer Institute.
 Bethesda, MD, https://seer.cancer.gov/csr/1975_2016/, based on November 2018 SEER data submission, posted to the SEER web site, April 2019.